Skip to main content

 Wednesday, October 29, 2025, at 4:00 PM.
 Registration begins October 15.

 For children ages 5 to 12.
 Registration is required.
 Space is limited!
-The program is freeform building, and children can put their creations in the library!
+The program is free-form building, and children can put their creations in the library!

 Intergenerational Programs